EinTim23/AMOLED-Discord-PC/README.md

 Download the themes in the [download-themes-here](https://github.com/discord-addons/discord-addons/tree/master/download-themes-here) folder.
 For styles other than Discord, check the [styles](https://github.com/discord-addons/discord-addons/tree/master/styles) folder.

-[Read this documentation](https://8io.gitbook.io/discord-addons/get-a-theme/download-a-theme) for how to get a theme and more.

 # Sources

 - [Discord server](https://discord.gg/g9heA3p6WW) - Get help fast and get notified with announements.